Mr. Robinson Crusoe

-Plot summary
+Plot

-The film opens with a title card that reads "From the time Adam and Eve were banished from the Garden of Eden, man has vainly sought to find solace, comfort and earthly pleasures in an artificial world of his own creation.
+"From the time Adam and Eve were banished from the Garden of Eden, man has vainly sought to find solace, comfort and earthly pleasures in an artificial world of his own creation.
 Down through the ages has come that eternal heritage of the urge in every man to turn his back on so-called civilization, to get back to nature and revel in the glories and freedom of a primitive paradise."

-The Fairbanks character Steve Drexel voluntarily strands himself on a deserted island on a bet.
+Steve Drexel voluntarily strands himself on a deserted island on a bet.
 He intends to re-create civilization (in the form of New York) and carves a comfortable home, complete with a sign reading 52nd Street and Park Avenue out of the jungle.
 Drexel is joined by his dog, and befriended by a native monkey, parrot, and a wild goat that is captured in one of his traps.
 He attempts to cultivate a "head-hunter" native as his Man Friday from Robinson Crusoe, but fails as the native escapes.

-A woman played by actress Maria Alba runs away from a marriage she does not want on a neighboring island and is trapped in one of his devices.
-He names her Saturday and she becomes the love interest of the film.
-In an attempt to communicate with Saturday, he tries German, Spanish, and then Pig Latin.
-Over the course of the film, she slowly learns rudimentary English.
+A woman runs away from a marriage she does not want on a neighboring island and is trapped in one of his devices.
+He names her Saturday and she becomes his love interest.
+Over time, she slowly learns rudimentary English.

-Eventually, the natives on a nearby island attack the Fairbank's settlement at the behest of the men that bet against the main character.
+Eventually, the natives on a nearby island attack the Fairbank's settlement at the behest of the men that bet against Drexel.
 The hero defeats the hostile natives just as his friends arrive and he wins the bet.
-Coincidental to their arrival, a separate war party of natives (billed as head-hunters) arrives and attacks.
-Steve Drexel distracts them as his friends save his animals and head for the yacht.
+Coincidental to their arrival, a separate war party of natives arrives and attacks.
+Drexel distracts them as his friends save his animals and head for the yacht.
 After a harrowing chase, he ends up escaping with his friends, animals and the girl Saturday on the yacht that brought him there.
-He takes her back to New York where she performs to an appreciative crowd in the Ziegfeld Follies.
+He takes her back to New York, where she performs to an appreciative crowd in the Ziegfeld Follies.